Take a chunk of Eastern Europe and infuse for centuries with a pinch of Middle Eastern influence and a sprinkling of Byzantine beauty.

 Known as the ‘balcony of Europe,’ Georgia’s glorious upland scenery mellows into gentle vine-clad valleys around Kakheti, producing some world-class wines.
 Contrast the dynamic capital of Tbilisi with remote villages hidden amongst the peaks of the Caucasus, and the buzzing beaches of the Black Sea...
 One thing’s for sure – this intriguing country has plenty to explore.

-Top three things to do in Georgia
+Top things to do in Georgia

 Head for the hills

 High in the rural heartlands of the Caucasus Mountains, the true splendour of Georgia is laid bare.
 Alive with fascinating tales and myths, the Caucasus hold a kind of magic that has remained unchanged for centuries.
 Journey through steep peaks and picturesque villages where Jason adventured with his Argonauts in search of the Golden Fleece.
 This is prime hiking country with routes to suit all abilities.
 The Svaneti region is particularly spectacular and is home to Ushguli, Europe’s highest inhabited village.

 Indulge your taste buds and feast on a delicious blend of European and Middle Eastern-influenced delights.
 Be sure to try Khachapuri – bread stuffed with melted cheese, and Khinkali – some seriously tasty dumplings.
 Pair these with herby, mezze-style fresh salads and hearty Persian-spiced stews.